Pyar Ka Pehla Naam: Radha Mohan

 Pyar Ka Pehla Naam: Radha Mohan is an Indian Hindi-language supernatural romantic drama television series.
 It is produced by Prateek Sharma and premiered from 2 May 2022 on Zee TV.
 It is the official remake of Zee Tamil's TV series Yaaradi Nee Mohini.
 It stars Shabir Ahluwalia as Mohan and Neeharika Roy as Radha.
-After a successful run of two years the show went off-air on 4 September 2024, days after its spin-off series Pyar Ka Pehla Adhyaya: Shiv Shakti too got off-aired.
+After a successful run of two years the show went off-air on 4 September 2024, days after its spin-off series Pyar Ka Pehla Adhyaya: Shiv Shakti too was off-aired.
+The story follows Mohan, whose deceased first wife Tulsi wanders as a ghost to protect their daughter Gungun, and Radha, who is in love with him.

 Plot

 Mohan's first wife, Tulsi, dies and their daughter, Gungun, considers him to be Tulsi's murderer.
 Meanwhile, Radha is in love with Mohan and considers him her inspiration.
-Tulsi's soul has not received salvation and she is wandering in the Trivedi house as a ghost; and she protects Gungun at every turn.
+Tulsi's soul has not received salvation and she wanders in the Trivedi house as a ghost; and she protects Gungun.

 Mohan's stepmother, Kadambari, wants Mohan to remarry and she chooses her niece, Damini.
 Mohan agrees to marry Damini for the sake of Kadambari.
 Meanwhile, Radha saves Gungun's life and Radha stays at the Trivedi house as a guest.

-Radha and Mohan start coming closer which makes Damini jealous.
-Kadambari and Damini learn about Tulsi's soul and they both try to imprison her with the help of Guru Maa, but all their efforts go in vain.
+Radha and Mohan become closer which makes Damini jealous.
+Kadambari and Damini learn about Tulsi's soul and they both unsuccessfully try to imprison her with the help of Guru Maa.
 Later, Gungun and Radha become good friends.
 In order to get Radha out of the Trivedi house, Damini accuses her of theft but Radha proves herself innocent.
-Later on, Radha's grandmother sets Radha's marriage to Hriday who plans to sell Radha after they marry.
+Later, Radha's grandmother sets Radha's marriage to Hriday who plans to sell Radha after they marry.
 Mohan and Gungun grow closer while trying to prevent Hriday and Radha's marriage.
 Gungun learns about Hriday's truth, he throws her into a borewell.
 Gungun is rescued by Radha and Mohan.
-Hriday is exposed but he is assisted by Damini, who continues to try to kill Radha and Gungun.
+Hriday is exposed but is assisted by Damini, who continues to try to kill Radha and Gungun.

 Kadambari notices that Radha has feelings for Mohan and tries to tell him, but Damini threatens her and tries to instigate her against Radha.
 Radha then suspects Damini and tries to expose her but fails.
-On Mohan and Damini's wedding day, Damini causes misunderstandings between Radha and Mohan, causing Mohan to ask Radha to go back to her home.
+On Mohan and Damini's wedding day, Damini causes misunderstandings between Radha and Mohan, causing Mohan to ask Radha to return to her home.
 Tulsi then arrives and encourages her to stop the wedding.
 She dresses Radha as a bride.
 Radha then forcefully marries Mohan who promises to make her life hell.
 Slowly Mohan falls for Radha.
 Radha then visits Mohan's office where she learns that Damini is responsible for Tulsi's death.
 She tries to expose Damini but fails, causing another rift between her and Mohan.